1qh/sad/en/en.md

 Goal of modeling business processes (2)

-Activity Diagram is a diagram that describes activities following the flow from one activity to another
+Activity Diagram is a diagram that describes activities following flow from one activity to another

 Activity Diagram may be used to describe:
 A business process